oomlout/oomlout_oomp_builder/parts/hardware_bearing_5200_series_5206_size_30_mm_id_62_mm_od_23.8_mm_depth/readme.md

-# Hardware Bearing 5200 Series 5206 Size 30 mm Id 62 mm Od 23.8 mm Depth
+# Hardware Bearing 5200 Series 5206 Size 30 mm ID 62 mm OD 23.8 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base